Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/DialogDefinitionStorage.md

+---
+layout: default
-# Application Dialog Definition Storage #
+title: Application Dialog Definition Storage
+---

 The following guidelines apply to dialogs created by Sitecore for release as part of an application created in SPEAK.